StefanoND/Nvim/README.md

 # nvim

-## My own vanilla neovim config from scratch
+### My own vanilla neovim config from scratch

 ## FOR WINDOWS USERS

-### You'll have issues with treesitter and telescope.
+### You'll have issues with treesitter and telescope-fzf, follow the steps below to remedy that.

 ## Treesitter